-(M2) estimates two hierarchical variance parameters, v(y) and v(q). v(y) has the effect of partially pooling information among year parameters, while v(q) partially pools information among quarter parameters.
+(M2) estimates two hierarchical variance parameters, v(y) and v(q). v(y) has the effect of partially pooling information among year parameters, while v(q) partially pools information among quarter parameters (i.e. treats both year and quarter as “random effects”).
 The actual degree of pooling among each of the years and quarters is determined by the data.
 Depending on the posterior distributions of v(y) and v(q), β(y) and β(q) may be shrunk back toward the common mean for small v or allowed to take largely distinct values in the case of large estimates of the v.

 (M3)